hotnAny/scrapetix/README.md

 # [your team]
 urlGames: 'https://seatgeek.com/pittsburgh-penguins-tickets'
-# use the team's name (replace space with -) to indicate location
+# use the team's name (replace space if there's any with '-'')
-# e.g., 'penguins' means at pittsburgh
+# to indicate location, e.g., 'penguins' means at pittsburgh
 locGames: 'penguins'

-# [filtering criteria]
-greatDealScore: 97
-okDealScore: 88
-cheapPrice: 30

 # [interval between two consective scrapes]
 # = fixed + random(0, 1) * flexible